I have made vegan, gluten-free waffles before, but none compare to these.

 - Once preheated, add roughly 1 cup batter (or until the surface is almost completely covered) to the waffle iron and close.
 My new waffle iron (which I love so far) makes Belgium-style waffles, so it flips the waffle over to spread the batter evenly, which helped these puff up and crisp up really well.
 Depending on your model, cook for 5-7 minutes or until golden brown and crispy.

 - Remove cooked waffle from the iron, place on a baking sheet, and keep warm in a 200 degree F (93 C) oven while continuing to cook waffles until batter is used up.
-The recipes yields about 3 large or 5 small waffles (depending on the size of your waffle iron).
+The recipes yields about 3 large or 5 small waffles depending on the size of your waffle iron (amounts as original recipe is written // adjust if altering batch size).

 - Serve immediately with desired toppings.
 These are delicious plain or with a little vegan butter and maple syrup.
 However, my favorite combination is peanut butter and banana plus maple syrup.